 Louis’ Deli – Upper St Giles Street, NR2 1AB.
 Open for breakfast from 8am, closes 6pm.
 Good quality, relaxed, local and worldwide food supplies.
 Deli, Takeaway & Eat in Homemade ready meals, local bread, food deli.
 Regular foreign language get togethers for meeting people.
 Reliably good, we use very regularly.

 The Roof Top Gardens – The Union Building, Rose Lane, Norwich.
 Walk up to The Café Club near the traffic lights on King Street, turn right and it’s a 2 minute walk on the right – glass fronted office building.
-We’ve been up for a cuppa and liked the place, great views of Norwich Cathedral & Castle.
-We have not eaten here… Large outdoor seating areas and indoor restaurant space.
-Cool music and vibe.
-New to Norwich’s bar/restaurant scene Oct 2016.
+Good views of Norwich Cathedral & Castle.
+We’ve had minimal food here, prefer it for drinks, music and views.
+Large outdoor seating areas and indoor restaurant space.

 Revolucion de Cuba – Queen Street, Norwich City.
-Lively spot for cocktails and dancing, Cuban, vibrant feel.
-Loved our late evening here April 2017, a good buzz, not really any specific age group and in our 40’s we felt more than comfortable!
+Lively spot for late cocktails and dancing, Cuban, vibrant feel, good buzz, not really any specific age group and in our 40’s we felt comfortable!
 Walking time back to 106 – probably 10-15 mins (with heels off)!

 Littlehaven Coffee Company – 45 Stephens Square, Norwich.
 Specialist coffee shop selling fresh roasted beans from our artisan roaster, real chocolate hot chocolate, teapig teas and a great range of sandwiches, toasted ciabatta, homemade cakes and pastries.
 The owner Nick serves and is approachable and friendly.